gomathimurthi199930/GitHub_SQL-Project/README.md

 # GitHub_SQL-Project
 ## Project Objective
-This project focuses on end-to-end data processing using Python and SQL Server.
-Raw weather data was cleaned and transformed in Google Colab, then uploaded to SQL Server for structured querying and analysis.
+The objective of this project is to perform comprehensive analysis on weather data using SQL Server.
 The project explores key metrics such as temperature, humidity, wind speed, and visibility to identify patterns, trends, and anomalies that support weather-related decision-making.

 ## Dataset used
 - <a href="https://github.com/gomathimurthi199930/GitHub_SQL-Project/blob/main/WeatherHistory.csv"> view Dataset</a>